opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicphisheyetermlistexample.rst.txt

 From the DomainTools
 `PhishEye Term List Documentation <https://www.domaintools.com/resources/api-documentation/phisheye/>`_:

-        This provides a list of terms that are set up for this account.
-The PhishEye API is only available via our Enterprise Solutions team, and is not included in a membership.
+        `"This provides a list of terms that are set up for this account.
+The PhishEye API is only available via our Enterprise Solutions team, and is not included in a membership."`